stockmind/gpd-pocket-ubuntu-respin/README.md

 Check that the correct sound output device is selected in System Settings.
 It should be "Speakers: chtrt5645" for device speakers and "Headphones: chtrt5645" for the audio jack output.

+## Video glitches and overlapping desktops when HDMI connected

+Check your system displays settings and move your displays until they are not overlapping each others.

 ## Why is system UI so big?